Note: This review was posted on the KC Stage review system.

-The Producers, book by Mel Brooks and Thomas Meehan, music and lyrics by Mel Brooks; produced by Starlight Theatre: seen August 25, 2010
+The Producers, book by Mel Brooks and Thomas Meehan, music and lyrics by Mel Brooks, directed by Mark Madam.
+Produced by Starlight Theatre (Kansas City).
+Copyright 2001.
+(Seen August 25, 2010.)

 From the plastic chairs with cup holders to the singing of the national anthem, Starlight Theatre has a very baseball-like feel.
 And live theatre, like live baseball, has that chance to give people who don’t normally go the reason those of us do — the draw of being larger than life yet immediate and real.